Celebrating the scaly, the slimy, and the many-legged.

 Author: Bethany Harvey

-I’m a biologist, GIS nerd, and occasional wildland firefighter living in North Carolina.
-The many hobbies I enjoy but am bad at include photography, rock climbing, tabletop RPGs, knitting, and orienteering.
-I write literary short stories and SFF novels, and hope to someday figure out why it doesn’t work the other way around.
+I’m a biologist, writer, GIS nerd, and occasional wildland firefighter living in North Carolina.
+The many hobbies I enjoy but am bad at include photography, rock climbing, knitting, and orienteering.
+I also write tabletop RPGs, which you can find at https://bethanyharvey.itch.io.

 You can find me yelling about politics, gaming, and writing on Twitter (@bethanyharvey) or about under-appreciated wildlife at OverlookedNature.com.

 The way these awards work is like a game.
 The English translation of Premio Dardos is “Prize Darts” and I think it’s very descriptive.
 You throw your “darts” in the form of links at other bloggers; then they throw them at more bloggers, and so on.
 Blog awards are like a chain letter, minus the promises of true love if you forward it on and a gory death if you don’t.
 I am resistant to threats of gory death from anonymous letter writers.
 But a compliment from a fellow blogger is another story.

 So: Thank you for thinking of me!
 I appreciate it, but I am going to cheat a little.
 The problem is, I don’t know enough bloggers who would be receptive to this and who also haven’t already received both awards to write posts for all of these.
 So, to those who named me for the prizes, I hope you will accept this big combined award post, which gives me an excuse to mention some friendly Blogging 101 classmates who may not write about things that would ordinarily come up on a nature blog.
 So this is one big, combined, all-purpose award post.
 I’ll call it the Bethany-Is-Lazy Award, and it’s a one-time thing that nobody is expected to pass on.
 It also gives me a chance to try out this pagination thing, because this post is gonna be long.